Clifford Neural Layers for PDE Modeling

-\paragraph{Future work.} Besides PDE modeling, weather predictions, and fluid dynamics, we see clear applications of multivector representations and Clifford layers in neural implicit representations~\citep{xie2022neural,rella2022neural}.
-Extensions towards Clifford graph networks and Clifford attention based models, where the geometric product replaces the dot product will be useful to explore.
-Similarly, the potential merit of equivariant Clifford layers would be interesting to explore in the future.
-Custom multivector GPU kernels can overcome many of the speed issues as the compute density of Clifford operations is much higher which is better for hardware accelerators~\citep{hoffmann2020algebranets}.
-Use of a just-in-time compiled language with better array abstractions like Julia~\citep{bezanson2017julia} can significantly simplify the interface, especially for higher-order Clifford algebras.
-Finally, combining the idea of multivector modeling together with various physics-informed neural network approaches~\citep{raissi2019physics,lutter2018deep,gupta2019general,cranmer2020lagrangian,zubov2021neuralpde} is an attractive next step.
+\textbf{Future work.} Besides modeling of PDEs, weather, and fluid dynamics, we see potential applications of Clifford layers for e.g. MRI or radar data, and for neural implicit representations~\citep{xie2022neural,rella2022neural}.
+Extensions towards graph networks and attention based models will be useful to explore.
+Furthermore, custom multivector GPU kernels can overcome many of the speed issues as the compute density of Clifford operations is much higher which is better for hardware accelerators~\citep{hoffmann2020algebranets}.
+The use of a just-in-time compiled language with better array abstractions like Julia~\citep{bezanson2017julia} could significantly simplify the interface.
+Finally, combining the ideas of multivector modeling together with various physics-informed neural network approaches~\citep{raissi2019physics,lutter2018deep,gupta2019general,cranmer2020lagrangian,zubov2021neuralpde} is an attractive next step.

-\begin{acks} We thank Benedict Irwin and Ratnesh Madaan for their comments on the early drafts of this paper. \end{acks}